telenornms/skogul/docs/API.rst

    than writing to /ping or /generic.

-The latter part is not part of the spec except a single generic variant, and while the gollector-code will probably provide multiple implementations for convenience, the actual endpoints are considered site-specific.
+The latter part is not part of the spec except a single generic variant, and while the skogul-code will probably provide multiple implementations for convenience, the actual endpoints are considered site-specific.

 This document deals with the general aspects of the API.